 My two dads: Eagle trio sees parenting success in Illinois

-Nesting bald eagle trio.
+Nesting bald eagle trio in 2019.
 Photo courtesy of Stewards of Upper Mississippi River Refuge.

 Stewards of the Upper Mississippi River Refuge, a non-profit organization dedicated to enhancing the public’s understanding and enjoyment of the Upper Mississippi River National Wildlife and Fish Refuge, began the webcam project in 2011.
 Over the years, the friends group based in Thomson, Illinois has built a fanbase for the eagles, with thousands of people tuning in throughout the course of the breeding season.

 History of the trio

 Having more than two birds assist with feeding and rearing young isn’t all that uncommon, but it is interesting to see that these males seem to prefer the teamwork approach to raising a family.
 The original trio formed in 2013 after the female chose a new mate.
 Even though the original male, known as Valor I, had been replaced by a new male, known as Valor II, he hung around the nest throughout the breeding season and was assumed to be engaged in the nest.
 It wasn’t until 2016 that the friends group and refuge staff were able to document that cooperative nesting was indeed taking place.
 In March of 2017, family dynamics changed dramatically when Hope, the female named by her devoted fans, was killed by another eagle.

 The current nesting female, known as Starr, arrived on the scene later in September and successfully laid two eggs in mid-February 2018 with support from the two males.
 While both of the eggs hatched, only one of the eaglets successfully fledged.
 The other fledging died from unknown causes about three weeks after hatching.
 In 2019, the trio had a remarkable year.
 Starr laid three eggs and all three eaglets successfully fledged!

 A successful but challenging 2020